pyne1/ACodingTeam/README.md

 &emsp;•	If the user is able to guess 3 words correctly they will gain a life back

-&emsp;•	As the user continues to guess words correctly the difficulty level will increase as well
+&emsp;•	If the user guesses words correctly the difficulty level will increase per every 5 correct guesses

-&emsp;•	User will have a local leaderboard to keep track off their scores
+&emsp;•	User will have a local leaderboard to keep track of their top 10 scores

 &emsp;•	When the user uses up all of their lives the game will end